day8/lein-git-inject/README.md

 ***Note #1:*** To debug these substitutions, you can use `lein pprint` to see the the entire project map after the substitutions have taken place.

-***Note #2:*** We deliberately choose keys to be strings over keywords, because, when you are using Cursive, you can't have 2nd argument to `defproject` (the version!) be a keyword.
+***Note #2:*** Design decision: we deliberately choose keys to be strings over keywords, because, when you are using Cursive, you can't have 2nd argument to `defproject` (the version!) be a keyword.
 Only a string can go there,
 because Cursive does some inspection of your project.clj ahead of any lein use.
+So, we decided to not support keyword keys, only strings, even though keywords seems like the idiomatic choice.
+There should only be one way.

 ## How To Use It